K. Kunhiraman (born 1943)

 K. Kunhiraman (10 November 1943 – 13 December 2023) was an Indian politician from Kasaragod, Kerala.
-He was the MLA (Member of Legislative Assembly) of Trikaripur constituency from 2006 to 2016.
-He was a Member, State Committee of Communist Party of India (Marxist) (CPI(M)).
+He was a member of the Kerala Legislative Assembly representing Thrikaripur Assembly constituency from 2006 to 2016.
+He was a member of the State Committee of Communist Party of India (Marxist).
 He held a diploma in Ayurvedic medicine and was an Ayurvedic doctor.
-Kunhiraman died in Kannur on 13 December 2023, at the age of 80.
+He died in a private hospital in Kannur on 13 December 2023 at the age of 80 due to natural, age-related illnesses.